Taylor, Dick

 Biographical Text

 Dick Taylor was a wartime guest player for Exeter City during 1944/45 when, as the situation eased, a number of games were organised to constitute the first football played by the club since 1939.
-He managed Aston Villa in the 1960s.
+On the books of Grimsby before and after the war, he managed Aston Villa in the 1960s.

-A guest player for Exeter City in 1944-45 whilst on the books at Grimsby Town.
-He made his debut for the Grecians in a 4-1 home win against the Royal Marines in February 1945.
+Guesting in wartime football, Dick appeared for Exeter City in a 4-1 win against the Royal Marines in February 1945.

-He signed for Scunthorpe of the Midland League in 1948 at the age of 30 and played regular first-team football for five seasons as the club began life in the Football League in 1950.
+Moving to Scunthorpe of the Midland League in 1948 at the age of 30, he played regular first-team football for five seasons as the club began life in the Football League in 1950.

-After retiring as a player he joined Scunthorpe's coaching staff before moving to Sheffield United in 1956 to work under manager Joe Mercer.
-Following his mentor to Aston Villa, Dick eventually took over as manager when Mercer stepped down due to ill-health.
-At the helm between 1964 and 1967, Dick retired from football and, after running a sports shop, died in 1995.
+After retiring as a player Dick joined Scunthorpe's coaching staff before moving to Sheffield United in 1956 to work under manager Joe Mercer.
+Following his mentor to Aston Villa, he eventually took over as manager when Mercer stepped down due to ill-health.
+At the helm at Villa Park between 1964 and 1967, Dick retired from football and, after running a sports shop, died in 1995.

 Files